 In December of 2018, the paperwork for the Erlang Ecosystem Foundation was submitted, setting up a non profit whose goal is to foster the ecosystem.
 I am looking forward to more languages on the BEAM gaining in popularity, as we improve interoperability, common tools and libraries.
 And as the demand for scalable and fault tolerant systems increases, so does the influence of Erlang’s constructs and semantics in the new languages within and outside the ecosystem.
 I hope this will set the direction for the next 20 years as a new generation of technology leaders and entrepreneurs spreading their wings.

 In 2018, at Code BEAM Stockholm conference discovering the Erlang Ecosystem (formerly known as Erlang User Conference), Johan Bevemyr from Cisco announces they ship two million devices per year with Erlang applications running on them.
 That blew the audience away, as it meant that 90% of all internet traffic went through routers and switches controlled by Erlang.
 Erlang powers Ericsson’s GPRS, 3, 4G/LTE and if recent job ads are anything to go by, their 5G networks.
-MQTT for IoT infrastructure through VerneMQ and EMQ, the most popular AMQP brokers.
+Or IoT infrastructure through VerneMQ and EMQ, the most popular MQTT and CoAP brokers.
 Erlang powers not only the internet and mobile data networks, it is the backbone of tens of thousands of distributed, fault tolerant systems.
 Switches billions of dollars each day through its financial switches and even more messages through its messaging solutions.
 You can’t make this stuff up!

 These are just some of my personal highlights from the last 20 years.
 In it all, there is a realisation that we are far from done.
 Joe Armstrong, in 1995, told me Erlang will not be around forever.
 Some day, he said, something better will come along.
 Fast forward to December 2018, I am still waiting, with an open mind, for that prophecy to come true.
 Whatever it is, there is no doubt Erlang will be a heavy influence on it.